Use landing pages to grow your business.

-Creating a new landing page for every marketing campaign is a lot of time and effort—but it’s worth it.
+Creating a new landing page for every marketing channel takes a lot of time and effort—but it’s worth it.
 Here are five ways that creating landing pages can help you meet your marketing and business goals.

 - Capture leads: Marketers can capture leads much faster if they send visitors to a dedicated landing page instead of the homepage.
-So if you want an effective approach for reeling people in, creating a landing page is the answer.
+So if you want an effective approach for engaging your target audience, creating a landing page is the answer.

 - Get rid of distractions: Sending visitors to your landing page clarifies what specific action you want them to perform on your site.
 But you couldn’t say the same if you send them to your homepage, with distractions like site authors or site navigation.

 - Encourage visitors to take action: Many people are indecisive and if you don’t help them make a decision, they’re not about to do it.
 So let your landing page’s CTA give them the push they need to make up their minds.